rancher/elemental-docs/versioned_docs/version-1.4/architecture.md

 ----

-## Elemental Teal
+## Elemental

-Elemental Teal is Elemental OS built on top of SUSE Linux Enterprise (SLE) Micro for Rancher using the Elemental stack.
+Elemental OS is built on top of SUSE Linux Enterprise (SLE) Micro for Rancher using the Elemental stack.